cosinekitty/sapphire/Nucleus.md

 Nucleus feeds three inputs labeled AX, AY, and AX.
 These three voltages specify the position of Particle A at each moment in time.

-By forcing Particle A's position, the other particles experience resulting forces that cause them to move and interact with each other.
+By controlling Particle A's position, the other particles experience varying forces that cause them to move and interact with each other.
 The output positions of the particles B, C, D, E yield four vectors that have three dimensions each, for a total of 12 output voltages.